Backflow Prevention Testing & Devices

 When the pressure drops, it creates a vacuum, which has the risk of allowing liquid from a contaminated source to enter the drinking water supply.
 Depending on the system, this has potential to prove harmful or even fatal for you or your neighbours.

 Backflow Prevention Device Installation

-Kleen Plumbing’s licensed plumbers are trained and qualified to determine your property’s hazard rating – low, medium or high – and install an appropriate backflow prevention device.
+Kleen Plumbing’s licensed, local plumbers are trained and qualified to determine your property’s hazard rating – low, medium or high – and install an appropriate backflow prevention device.

 A non-testable backflow prevention containment is satisfactory for low-hazard properties, however a medium-hazard property required a testable double-check valve assembly and a high-hazard property must have a registered break tank, reduced pressure zone or registered air gap installed.

 Kleen Plumbing’s testing of backflow devices using calibrated equipment is always conducted in a timely manner, with all necessary paperwork forwarded to your council for certification purposes.

 Any necessary repairs or replacement of a device to meet certification requirements can also be handled by our Sunshine Coast & North Brisbane plumbers.